Malaria

 Antigen Capture Methods

-This method uses antibodies to capture specific malaria antigens and is typically used to distinguish between P. falciparum and P. vivax.
-It has high sensitivity and specificity but may have limited sensitivity in cases of low parasitemia.
+This method employs antibodies to capture specific malaria antigens and is preferred in differentiating P. falciparum from P. vivax.
+The method is adequately sensitive and specific but may lack sensitivity in some cases of low parasitemia.

 Rapid Tests Combining Nucleic Acid Detection